aifn-run/aifn-run/README.md

 `Async Functions` in Javascript, along with `ES Modules`, are widely supported by browsers and can also be easily used in Node.

-What if we could use what the language already provides us, to integrate AI into regular JS code?
+Why don't we use the features already provides to us, and integrate AI into regular JS code?

 ## Usage